 Like all amino acids, catabolism of lysine can initiate from uptake of dietary lysine or from the breakdown of intracellular protein.
 Intestinal uptake of lysine involves specific transporter proteins.
 In most tissues, cationic amino acids are transported principally by a Na+-independent system, specific for L-isomers of lysine, arginine, and ornithine.
 This transport system is known as the Y(+) system and these transporters are members of the SCL7 family of membrane transporters.
 There are actually at least three transport mechanisms for lysine transport.
 One is the aforementioned Y(+) system that can be inhibited by leucine with high affinity when Na+ is present, but this affinity is reduced in the absence of sodium.
 Another mechanism involves a Na+-independent system that is inhibited by leucine with high affinity only when Na+ is present.
 An additional transporter is a Na+-dependent transport system that can be inhibited by leucine with high affinity and also by alanine.
 Once taken up by the intestines, dietary lysine can be incorporated into protein or catabolized.

-Genetic deficiencies in either of the first two reactions of the saccharopine pathway of lysine catabolism result in familial hyperlysinemia.
-Since these two reactions are catalyzed by the bifunctional enzyme AASS, defects can be found in either the N-terminal lysine:2-oxoglutarate reductase activity or the saccharopine dehydrogenase activity.
+Genetic deficiencies in either of the first two reactions of the saccharopine pathway of lysine catabolism result in familial hyperlysinemia associated with psychomotor retardation.
+Since these two reactions are catalyzed by the bifunctional enzyme, AASS, defects can be found in either the N-terminal lysine:2-oxoglutarate reductase activity or the C-terminal saccharopine dehydrogenase activity.
 These deficiencies are observed in individuals who excrete large quantities of urinary lysine and some saccharopine.
-The lysinemia and associated lysinuria are benign.

-One of the other minor pathways of lysine catabolism, yet clinically significant, is the pipecolic acid pathway.
+One of the other minor pathways of lysine catabolism is the pipecolic acid pathway.
 L-pipecolic acid (2-carboxypiperdine) was known to be a widely distributed non-protein amino acid in plants and to be derived from lysine catabolism in mammals.
 Originally it was thought that the degradation of lysine to pipecolate was the major catabolic pathway for this amino acid.
 Although it is now known that this product of lysine catabolism reflects a minor catabolic pathway, there is clinical significance to this pathway.
 In addition, lysine catabolism via the pipecolic acid pathway may play a significant role in the central nervous system.
 Lysine catabolism via this pathway involves conversion to α-keto-ε-amino-caproic acid and then to pipecolic acid.
 Pipecolic acid then is ultimately converted to α-aminoadipic semialdehyde which is also a product of the saccharopine pathway of lysine catabolism.
 Formation of α-aminoadipic semialdehyde from pipecolic acid is catalyzed by α-aminoadipic semialdehyde dehydrogenase (AASA dehydrogenase).
 AASA dehydrogenase is also known as antiquitin (ATQ1) and is encoded by the aldehyde dehydrogenase 7 family member A1 gene (ALDH7A1).
-The ALDH7A1 gene is located on chromosome 5q23.2 composed of 18 exons encoding a protein of 510 amino acids.
+The ALDH7A1 gene is located on chromosome 5q31 composed of 19 exons that generate three alternatively spliced mRNAs generating three isoforms of the enzyme.
 Mutations in the ALDH7A1 gene are associated with pyridoxine-dependent epilepsy.

 Other serious disorders associated with lysine metabolism are due to failure of the transport systems for lysine and the other dibasic amino acids across the intestinal wall.
 Lysine is essential for protein synthesis; and deficiencies of its transport into the body can cause seriously diminished levels of protein synthesis.
 Probably more significant however, is the fact that arginine is transported on the same dibasic amino acid carrier, and resulting arginine deficiencies limit the quantity of ornithine available for the urea cycle.
 The result is severe hyperammonemia after a meal rich in protein.
 The addition of citrulline to the diet prevents the hyperammonemia.

 Histidine catabolism begins with release of the α-amino group catalyzed by histidine ammonia-lyase (also called histidase), introducing a double bond into the molecule.
 As a result, the deaminated product, urocanate, is not the usual α-keto acid associated with loss of α-amino nitrogens.
 The histidase enzyme is encoded by the HAL gene located on chromosome 12q22-q24.1 and is composed of 21 exons generating three alternatively spliced mRNAs.
 The end product of histidine catabolism is glutamate, making histidine one of the glucogenic amino acids.

-Another key feature of histidine catabolism is that it serves as a source of ring nitrogen to combine with tetrahydrofolate (THF), producing the 1-carbon THF intermediate known as N5-formiminoTHF.
-The latter reaction is one of two routes to N5-formiminoTHF.
+Another key feature of histidine catabolism is that it serves as a source of ring nitrogen to combine with tetrahydrofolate (THF), producing the 1-carbon THF intermediate known as N5-formimino-THF.
+The latter reaction is one of two routes to N5-formimino-THF.
 Urocanate is converted to 4-imidazolone-5-propionate via the action of urocanate hydratase 1 (encoded by the UROC1 gene).
 The UROC1 gene is located on chromosome 3q21.3 and is composed of 21 exons that generate two alternatively spliced mRNAs.
-The 4-imidazolone-5-propionate is then converted to N-formiminoglutamte via the action of an imidazolone propionase activity.
+The 4-imidazolone-5-propionate is then converted to N-formimidoyl-L-glutamte via the action of an imidazolone propionase activity.
 The imidazolone propionase activity is encoded by the amidohydrolase domain-containing 1 gene (symbol: AMDHD1).
 The AMDHD1 gene is located on chromosome 12q23.1 and is composed of 9 exons that encode a 426 amino acid protein.
 The enzyme formimidoyltransferase cyclodeaminase (also called glutamate formiminotransferase) then transfers the formimino group from N-formimidoyl-L-glutamte to THF yielding N5-formimino-THF and glutamate.
 Formimidoyltransferase cyclodeaminase is encode by the FTCD gene located on chromosome 21q22.3 which is composed of 16 exons that generate two alternatively spliced mRNAs, both of which encode the same 541 amino acid protein.